RobertDuy/zend2Demo/README.md

 **Note: ** The built-in CLI server is *for development only*.

 ### Apache Setup
+Default app run on link:  http://localhost/zend2Demo/public

+If you want to run this demo application on virtual host, see bellow :
 To setup apache, setup a virtual host to point to the public/ directory of the project and you should be ready to go!
 It should look something like below: